GunsterJ/Scrimba-Theme/README.md

 # Scrimba-Theme
-A theme based on the code editor from scrimba.com
+A theme based on the code editor from scrimba.com for brackets.

 ![](images/screenshot.png)